Send the link below via email or IMCopy

 Memory is just the beginning.
 When all skills look practiced and polished, you get a better grade.

 Use note cards!
-Scripts are not allowed in presentations - develop trust in yourself to improvise.
+Scripts are not allowed in presentations.

-Recording video will help you see and hear yourself from the "audience's perspective".
+Record video to see and hear yourself from the "audience's point of view"

 help between details.